sbn-psi/dmsp/LDDTesting/LDDTestingOverview.md

 ### Objectives

 * Demonstrate simple passing and failing tests.
-* The display dictionary contains a single type of schematron rule
+* The display dictionary contains a single type of Schematron rule
-  * The horizontal display axis and vertial display axis each must match an axis name in the data object.
+  * The horizontal display axis and vertical display axis each must match an axis name in the data object.
 * The tests consist of a valid label and two failing labels
   * One where the horizontal display axis name doesn't match
   * One where the vertical display axis name doesn't math